 Sue Coates - Deputy Executive Director, SHF

-Ms. Coates brings a wealth of experience to the role of Deputy Executive Director.
+Ms. Coates brings a wealth of experience to the role of Deputy Executive Director (level D1).
 With a background in education and management, she has worked in many different contexts and environments, including in UK industry, academia and the public and private sectors.
 She moved from UNICEF to UNOPS in 2018.

 Previously serving as UNICEF Regional Advisor for Water, Sanitation and Hygiene (WASH) in two regions, West and Central Africa, and East and Southern Africa, Sue has vast experience of social development across health, education and gender, having worked with country offices and their national and local government counterparts across 44 countries.